kellymore/WhiteBoard/README.md

 # WhiteBoard
-This repo is a collection of WhiteBoard challenges for technical interview preparation
+This repo is a collection of WhiteBoard challenges for technical interview preparation, currently only in Python.